 WooCommerce even supports many regional and lesser-known payment companies.
 Since it is so easy to extend, any payment company can create an add-on for WooCommerce support.

-We feel that both Magento and WooCommerce do an equally great job in terms of payment support.
+We feel that both Magento and WooCommerce do a great job with payment support.
 Both platforms have options for multiple payment choices.

 Winner: Tie